Sylmar/San Fernando station

-Sylmar/San Fernando station is a Metrolink rail station located in Sylmar, California, (a neighborhood of Los Angeles in the San Fernando Valley) and adjacent to the city of San Fernando.
+Sylmar/San Fernando station is a Metrolink commuter rail train station located in Sylmar, California, (a neighborhood of Los Angeles in the San Fernando Valley) and adjacent to the city of San Fernando.
 It is served by Metrolink's Antelope Valley Line between Los Angeles Union Station and Lancaster.

-It has been selected as the northern terminus of the planned East San Fernando Light Rail Transit Project line.
+This station has been selected as the northern terminus of the planned East San Fernando Valley Light Rail Transit Project line.